tkam8/100-days-of-code/r1-log.md

 I also managed to stick in some linux academy learning on list comprehensions and also executing shell commands in python.
 I can see how all of this has application in the real world.
 For now, going to bed.

+### Day 20: 20191020, Sun

+**Today's Progress**:
+Not much coding, more learning on linux academy.
+Ran through the random and json libraries.
+Even looking at the example code and listening to the instructor walk through the logic helps to understand more about design and syntax.
+Things like "with" for file open/close, and list comprehensions come up often so helps to remember it.

+Slowly but surely.